Aston Villa v Newcastle: Key Moments

 FIRST HALF UPDATES

-45mins: There will be a minimum of two minutes of stoppage time at the end of what has been a great half for Newcastle.
+45mins: There will be a minimum of three minutes of stoppage time at the end of the half.

 Referee: Mike Dean